WebRTC-Projects-Unina/AlphabetSoupGame/README.md

 To tackle:
 - add a timer
-- add a victory page with time that took
+- add to victory page the time that it took
-- if word wrng play wrong sound effect
+- if word is wrong play wrong sound effect ((only if I have time))
 -

-Game logic:
-- what if words dont fit?

 Errors:
--doesnt verify words
+- doesnt verify words
+-
--last thing: upper case letter input
+- last thing: upper case letter input